 7. Penny Royal

-Pennyroyal (Mentha pulegium) is related to the mint family and an effective natural insect repellant.
+Pennyroyal (Mentha pulegium) is related to the mint family and is an effective natural insect repellant.
 It’s easy to grow and spreads quickly.
-Planted in your garden with some of the other insects-repelling plants on this list can reduce the number of unwanted pests.
+Planted in your garden with some of the other insect-repelling plants on this list can reduce the number of unwanted pests.

 Do you struggle with knowing how to properly care for your lawn so that it’s beautiful year-round?
 We get it.
 At Nichols Reliable Lawn Care & More, we keep your garden looking fabulous so you can do what you love.
 Call today!
 479.502.2192